• Published September 16, 2025

 What Defines a Resilient Organization?

-Organizational resilience is built over time, and while actions and behaviors can be developed in anticipation of crises and disruption, some of the best development occurs during those very times of adversity and unplanned change.
+Organizational resilience is built over time, and while actions and behaviors can be developed in anticipation of crises and disruption, some of the best development occurs during times of perpetual crisis and disruption.

 At CCL, we consider organizational resilience to be the dynamic capacity of the people within an organization to: